ehmicky/modern-errors/docs/plugins.md

   name: 'example',
   getOptions(options = true) {
     if (typeof options !== 'boolean') {
-      throw new Error('It must be true or false')
+      throw new Error('It must be true or false.')
     }

     return options